Paying off your mortgage early sounds like the dream, right? It's a fantastic goal and makes great financial sense. But it isn't your only option.

 Source: Finder survey by Pure Profile of 1112 Australians, December 2023

 An investment property is a big commitment.
-But you can also invest in the stock market.
+You could invest in the stock market instead.
 There are many ways to do this, including products like exchange-traded funds (ETFs) that invest across multiple companies and industries, with varying levels of risk.

 When considering your share trading options be sure to look at brokerage fees and average returns to better judge the cost and value of what you're investing in.